himanibirhade/Central-User-Management/intro_adding_new_user_to_central.md

 ## Adding a User to Central

-This section describes how to add a new user to the Central using the console.
+This section describes how to add a new user to Central using the console.

 ### Verifying the Prerequisites